AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/manage-deleted-items/restoring-individual-child-objects.md

 * Manually, if you are using exported reports
 * In bulk, if you are using Kick-Starts
-  For more information about importing data into Workfront using Kick-Starts, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).
+  For more information about importing data into Workfront using Kick-Starts, see [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).

 The Preview Sandbox environment is refreshed during our maintenance windows over the weekend.